vitexua/ko.grid-paginated/README.md

 ko.grid-paginated
 ============
-This is plugin for KnockoutJS which try to solve complexity of making useful paginated grid with separeted binded view and editor.
+Its a try to solve complexity of making useful paginated grid with separeted binded view and editor using KnockoutJS framework.

+See file ui.view.list.js for main code.

+Working example can be run from index.html